jscastonguay/Houdini/docs/getting-started.md

 Here are some other details that are interesting to mention:

 * It is important to use the ``-Wall`` compiler option.
-With this option, if a test case is created while no corresponding ``RUN_TEST`` run the test case, a compiler warning is generated saying that a function has been created but not used.
+With this option, if a test case is created while no corresponding ``RUN_TEST`` runs the test case, a compiler warning is generated saying that a function has been created but not used.

-* When a test case is ran, the name of the test case is outputted in consol.
-If a test fails, ``ERROR`` following to the fle name and the line number are outputted after the test case name that generates this test error.
+* When a test case is ran, the name of the test case is outputted in the consol.
+If a test fails, ``ERROR`` following by the file name and the line number are outputted after the test case name that generates this test error.
 If a compiler error occurred from the test file, the error description is not very well defined due to the Houdini implementation.
 Developers have to be comprehensive.

 * *houdini.h* defines the name ``HOUDINI``.
 If *houdini.h* is included before the code under test in test file, the developers can use this definition within the code under test.
 This is useful among others when the code under test implements ``main`` function.
 A small compiler switch can be used for this case as follows: